tdwg/dwc/docs/doe/index.md

 		</tr>
 		<tr>
 			<td>Definition</td>
-			<td>Fully invasive species, with individuals dispersing, surviving and reproducing at multiple sites across a greater or lesser spectrum of habitats and extent of occurrence</td>
+			<td>Fully invasive species, with individuals dispersing, surviving and reproducing at multiple sites across a spectrum of habitats and geographic range.</td>
 		</tr>
 		<tr>
 			<td>Usage</td>
-			<td>This term is only used for those invasives with the highest degree of encroachment</td>
+			<td>This term is only used for those invasives with the highest degree of encroachment.</td>
 		</tr>
 		<tr>
 			<td>Notes</td>
-			<td>See also Blackburn et al. 2011 <a href="https://doi.org/10.1016/j.tree.2011.03.023">https://doi.org/10.1016/j.tree.2011.03.023</a> category E</td>
+			<td>See also "category E" in Blackburn et al. 2011. <a href="https://doi.org/10.1016/j.tree.2011.03.023">https://doi.org/10.1016/j.tree.2011.03.023</a></td>
 		</tr>
 		<tr>
 			<td>Controlled value</td>